Pictorial Essay of the 2012 Sedona Wedding Boot Camp

 The event more than quadrupled in size and attendance over the previous year.
 The morning began with excited brides embarking on venue tours of L’Auberge de Sedona and Tlaquepaque Arts And Crafts Village before returning to join other brides who already had confirmed venues.
 Transportation was provided by Sedona Trolley, White Tie Limousine and Northern Arizona Limousines.
 Sedona Golf Resort and Sedona Rouge also held scheduled site tours of their properties in conjunction with the boot camp.

 Even more transportation options were available with several vehicles on display in the SWS parking area.
-Brides were able to see Sedona’s famous Pink Jeeps and fabulous Mercedes luxury vans from Silver Spur Tours.
-A Day In The West Jeep Tours was there with their colorful drivers dressed in authentic old west attire.
+Brides were able to see Sedona’s famous Pink Jeeps on display.
 Sedona Wine Country Tours representative, Laura Vandergrift, was there to discuss her wonderful tours.

 The Sedona Wedding Bootcamp is quite different from the traditional wedding show.
 Typical of Sedona Wedding Studio innovation, brides loved the new concept and were raving about the new stylish boutique look of what we call the “hybrid wedding show.”
 No one left disappointed.
 The most noticeable difference was the focus on designer tables, seminars and venue tours.